Consumer contracts - off-premises sales

 - a cancellation form, where the right to cancel exists (see exceptions to cancellation below)

-- you must give the consumer, or make available to him, the information items 'a', 'l' and 'o' above before he enters into the contract.
-This can be on paper, or another durable medium or in another way if he expressly agrees to this
+- you must give the consumer, or make available to them, the information items 'a', 'l' and 'o' above before they enter into the contract.
+This can be on paper, or another durable medium or in another way if they expressly agree to this

 - you must provide the consumer with a copy of the signed contract or confirmation described below.
 But in addition to the normal confirmation information you must also provide a cancellation notice if the consumer has the right to cancel

-the consumer does not have a right to cancel in a situation where he has specifically asked you to call to carry out urgent repairs or maintenance and therefore has no cancellation right (see 'Right to cancel' below for detailed information on cancellation rights).
+the consumer does not have a right to cancel in a situation where they have specifically asked you to call to carry out urgent repairs or maintenance and therefore has no cancellation right (see 'Right to cancel' below for detailed information on cancellation rights).

 The copy of the contract or confirmation must be given no later than when you deliver any goods or commence a service.

-If your contract involves the supply of digital content that is not on a tangible medium and is to be delivered (at the consumer's request) before the end of the cancellation period, your confirmation must state that you received the consumer's request to start during the cancellation period and that he had acknowledged that he would lose his right to cancel.
+If your contract involves the supply of digital content that is not on a tangible medium and is to be delivered (at the consumer's request) before the end of the cancellation period, your confirmation must state that you received the consumer's request to start during the cancellation period and that they had acknowledged that they would lose their right to cancel.